VAT Regulations when Buying Property in Cyprus

 Up to 40m2 for covered verandas

-The amount of the VAT refund will depend on the type of the property and its size, based on the 130 m2 calculation.
+The amount of the VAT grant will depend on the type of the property and its size, based on the 130 m2 calculation.

 The amounts of the grant valid from 1 January 2008 are as shown in the table below:

-VAT refund forms may be obtained from the following Government offices:
+VAT grant application forms may be obtained from the following Government offices or you can download one by clicking here:

 Larnaca